Programmatic advertising is witnessing an impressive growth rate in recent times with global ad spending approaching 557.56 billion U.S. dollars.

 MediaMath

-Launched in 2007, MediaMath is recognized as one of the earliest programmatic advertising platforms (DSPs) in the industry.
+Launched in 2007, MediaMath is one of the best programmatic advertising platforms (DSPs) in the industry.
 Today, it partners with over 3,500 advertisers to help them run omnichannel campaigns across mobile, display, OTT, native, video, audio, and more.

 Its SOURCE ecosystem is designed to help advertisers achieve better supply-path optimization and algorithm decision.
 MediaMath is also recognized as a leader in the Gartner Magic Quadrant for Ad Tech.